People credit card churn for attractive sign-up bonuses, but the practice can come with consequences to your credit and financial health.

 When you get into rewards credit cards, earning cash back, points or miles can easily become addictive.

 A sign-up bonus is the sweetest rush, as it’s usually your best chance to earn a large number of points or a nice cash boost in a short period.
 After that, earning rewards isn’t that quick anymore, and paying an annual fee can be quite sobering.

-Some credit cards users, however, prefer to have their cake and eat it too.
-They turn to credit card churning, a process of opening and closing credit cards repeatedly to only use them for sign-up bonuses.
-This way, they can snag high rewards and sometimes even avoid an annual fee that some cards waive the first year.
+Cards users, however, prefer to have their cake and eat it, too.
+They turn to credit card churning, a process of frequently opening new credit cards simply to earn sign-up bonuses, then closing the accounts.
+This way, they snag high rewards and sometimes even avoid an annual fee, since some issuers waive that for the first year.

-Too much cake isn’t good for you, and credit card churning comes with consequences to your financial health that might easily overweigh the benefits.
+We all know that too much cake isn’t good for you, and credit card churning comes with consequences to your financial health that easily outweigh the benefits.

 Here’s what you need to know about credit card churning and the risks associated with it.

 “Credit card churning is essentially the practice of frequently applying for credit cards with the aim of taking advantage of the sign-up bonuses,” Freya Kuka, a personal finance expert and founder of the blog Collecting Cents, explains.